 |For up to 8 people from Rome accommodation||€ 1500.00|

-* IMPORTANT : This is a chauffeured tour in deluxe vehicle with English speaking Driver.
-This is not a walking tour with licensed tour guide.
+* IMPORTANT : This is a chauffeured tour deluxe vehicle with Inglese speaking drivers.
+This is not a walking tour with licensed tour guides.

 *** Currently the Trevi Fountain , along with other attractions in Rome, is undergoing restoration.
-Read more about it here: Trevi Fountain Restoration Starts This tour itinerary may continue to include a stop to the Trevi Fountain during this restoration process due to high demand.
+Read more about it here: Trevi Fountain Restoration Starts This tour itinerary may continue to include a stop to the Trevi Fountain During this restoration process two to high demand.
 If you wish to skip the Trevi Fountain you please your driver at the start of your tour.

 PLEASE READ BEFORE PLACING YOUR RESERVATION:

-* The price of the Rome in 3 Days Tour includes your own private deluxe vehicle with a professionally licensed English speaking Driver, VAT tax, fuel, insurance, and parking fees.
+* The price of the Rome in 3 Days Tour includes your own private deluxe vehicle with a professionally licensed Inglese speaking drivers, VAT tax, fuel, insurance, and parking fees.

 For pick ups or drop offs at Port of Civitavecchia please write us for a price quote.

 The price of the tour does not include entrance fees, lunch, gratuities, or other client personal expenses.

 * The total price for the tour is per vehicle.
 Individuals may split the cost of the tour Among Themselves as they wish.

 * If you are pleased with the servants there you receive from your drivers, 10-15% gratuity is customary in Italy.